Correspondence between factorability and normalisation in monoids: Correspondence between factorability structures and quadratic normalisations

-The following corollary is an immediate consequence. \begin{cor} ~ \begin{enumerate} \item Associating a factorability structure to a quadratic normalisation such that the weak domino rule is valid, and associating a quadratic normalisation (the weak domino rule is valid automatically) to a factorability structure, as given above, are inverse transformations. \item Normal forms with respect to a factorability structure and to the corresponding quadratic normalisation are the same. \item The rewriting systems associated to a factorability structure and to the corresponding quadratic normalisation are equivalent, the only difference being dummy letters to preserve length in the latter. \end{enumerate} \end{cor}
+The following corollary is an immediate consequence. \begin{cor} ~ \begin{enumerate} \item Associating a factorability structure to a quadratic normalisation such that the weak domino rule is valid, and associating a quadratic normalisation to a factorability structure (the weak domino rule being valid automatically), as given above, are inverse transformations. \item The normal forms associated with a factorability structure and the corresponding quadratic normalisation are the same. \item The rewriting systems associated with a factorability structure and the corresponding quadratic normalisation are equivalent, the only difference being dummy letters to preserve length in the latter. \end{enumerate} \end{cor}